pkulchenko/ZeroBraneStudio/vera-faq.md

 by adding to the configuration file (`Edit | Preferences | Settings: User`) the following line:
 `path.vera = 'ip.of.vera.device'`.

-## Will the IDE work with my device that is using UI6?
+## Will the IDE work with my device that is using UI6+?

-The auto-detection step that identifies the address of your device to connect to may not work if your device is using UI6 firmware.
+The auto-detection step that identifies the address of your device to connect to may not work if your device is using *UI6* or *UI7* firmware.
-You may need to manually configure the IDE to connect to your device by adding to the configuration file (`Edit | Preferences | Settings: User`) the following line:
+If the debugging doesn't start or if you get an error message, you may manually configure the IDE to connect to your device by adding the following line to the configuration file (`Edit | Preferences | Settings: User`):
 `path.vera = 'ip.of.vera.device'`.

 ## How can I step into files loaded with `require`?